BCubeInc/docs/fmly/account_deletion.md

 3. You can see delete family button on the bottom.
 Only family admin can view and click this button.
 4. Click on delete family and confirm deletion.

+**All user and family data are deleted upon user/family data deletion.**